Skip to main content

 Analytics Headers vs. Request Metadata

-Both methods can be used together.
-For example, set X-Requesty-Agent and X-Requesty-Environment as default headers, and add per-request user_id and tags via the request body.
+All three methods can be used together.
+For example, set HTTP-Referer and X-Title to identify your app, X-Requesty-Agent and X-Requesty-Environment for infrastructure tags, and add per-request user_id and tags via the request body.

 Privacy & Security